rhd1213/rhd1213.github.io/ResearchTopics.md

 <dt>Composite Joining </dt>
 <dd>Several joining methods are under investigation such as laser, sonicator, and induction. <br>
-    Fastener-free joining accompanying its load transfer is actively researching. </dd>
+    Fastener-free joining accompanying its load transfer is actively researching. <br>
+    We are inspired from nature: biomimetics. </dd>
 </dl>
 <br>